teampoltergeist/poltergeist/README.md

 *   Fix the text method for title elements, so it doesn't return an empty string.

+*   Fixed problem with cookies not being clearer between tests on PhantomJS 1.7

 ### 0.7.0 ###

 #### Features ####